Rohan-Dighe/aws-eks-observability/README.md

 # AWS EKS Observability with Terraform

-This project automates the deployment of an Amazon Elastic Kubernetes Service (EKS) cluster integrated with Prometheus and Grafana for comprehensive observability.
-By leveraging Terraform, you can set up the entire infrastructure with a single command, ensuring a streamlined and efficient deployment process.
+This project automates the deployment of an Amazon Elastic Kubernetes Service (EKS) cluster along with observability tools, including Prometheus and Grafana, using Terraform.
+With a single terraform apply command, the infrastructure is provisioned, configured, and ready for monitoring.
 ## Features

 - **Automated Deployment**: Deploy an EKS cluster along with Prometheus and Grafana using Terraform.
 - **Immediate Access**: Upon deployment, access Grafana through a LoadBalancer service with credentials provided in the output.
 - **Integrated Configuration**: `kubectl` is automatically configured to interact with the newly created EKS cluster.
+- **Load Balancer Exposure**: Exposes the Grafana service via a LoadBalancer for easy access.
+- **Automated Output**: Displays the Grafana admin password and LoadBalancer URL after deployment.

 ## Prerequisites